Weak localization as probe of spin-orbit-induced spin-split bands in bilayer graphene proximity coupled to WSe$_2$

-The devices consist of a heterostructure of BLG/\ch{WSe2} encapsulated between two crystals of hexagonal boron nitride (hBN) equipped with a bottom gate made of graphite (Gr) and a narrow top gate made of gold (see Fig.~\ref{f1}a).
+The device consists of a heterostructure of BLG/\ch{WSe2} encapsulated between two crystals of hexagonal boron nitride (hBN) equipped with a bottom gate made of graphite (Gr) and a narrow top gate made of gold (see schematic in Fig.~\ref{f1}a and Raman spectra of the layered stack in Supporting Information Section I).
+The graphite gate screens the disorder potential from the underlying SiO$_2$ substrate, allowing the opening of a clean band gap in BLG \cite{Icking2022Oct}.
+Flakes are selected by an automated flake search tool, where the thickness of the \ch{WSe2} flakes is determined via their optical contrast \cite{Uslu2023Jun,Uslu2024Dec}.
 Since the lateral size of the top gate is smaller than the bottom gate, only part of the BLG/\ch{WSe2} heterostructure is double gated, while the remaining parts -- which in the following will be called `leads' -- are only tuned by the bottom gate, see Figs.~\ref{f1}c and \ref{f1}d.
-This allows realizing electrostatically-induced p-n junctions at the boundaries of the top-gated region in transport direction.
+This allows the realization of electrostatically-induced p-n junctions at the boundaries of the top-gated region in transport direction.
 For instance, the voltage configuration indicated in the schematics of Fig.~\ref{f1}c corresponds to a situation where the leads are p-doped while the double-gated region is n-doped and has a band gap $E_\mathrm{g}$ induced by the electric displacement field.